rohanncodess/download-all/README.md

 ## Notes

-The video processing step makes formatting and encoding changes to downloaded media.
-It should not be used to evade platform moderation, copyright enforcement, or content-ownership systems.
+Normal YouTube videos are kept at their downloaded resolution.
+YouTube Shorts, Instagram Reels, and TikTok videos are converted to 1080x1920.

-Only download and process content you have permission to use, and follow the terms of service of the platform and the rights of content creators.
+Only download and process content you have permission to use, and follow the terms of service and copyright rules of the platforms involved.